 Educators spend a great deal of time analyzing diagnostic, formative, and summative performance data to individualize instruction for their students.
 In my current role as a staff developer, I’m often asked about how to do this while meeting curriculum expectations and benchmarks and supporting critical thinking skills.
 I find myself discussing the concept of critical thinking in many contexts, including curriculum planning, lesson ideas, and assessment.

-I like to use Norman Webb’s Depth of Knowledge wheel to unpack what critical thinking might look like in a variety of contexts to support literacy skills, working with teachers to identify the link between the Depth of Knowledge levels and the Common Core State Standards.
+I like to use Norman Webb’s Depth of Knowledge (DoK) framework to unpack what critical thinking might look like in a variety of contexts to support literacy skills, working with teachers to identify links between the Depth of Knowledge levels and the Common Core State Standards.

 I often use Gerald Aungst’s “Using Webb’s Depth of Knowledge to Increase Rigor” in my work with teachers, because the article explains the four levels outlined in Webb’s framework for cognitive rigor in the classroom.
 Aungst makes clear recommendations for teachers, including: reflecting on tasks, sorting the tasks we ask students to do, working collaboratively to review student groupings, analyzing groupings, and reworking Level 1 and 2 tasks to Level 3 or 4.
 One important point he makes is that “DoK levels are not sequential.”
 In other words, students don’t need to fully master a Level 1 in order to move on to a Level 2.